SubtleCo/lexorank/README.md

 | Savory       | abcn  |
 | Sweet        | abd   |

 Really great news.
 We were able to solve the conflict with my very good friend `n`.
 Thank you, `n`.
+We didn't have to rebalance anything, which brings up the point of lexicographical ranking:

+**When sorting, you only need to operate on a single item / document / database row**